jswatson0/jswatson0.github.io/_posts/2018-11-14-walnut-sideboard.markdown

 ---

 Handmade walnut sideboard.
 Works well as a media console placed under a wall mounted T.V. <br>
-Clean design and beautiful walnut grain complimented by hand rubbed finish and attention to detail.
+Clean design and beautiful walnut grain complemented by a hand rubbed finish and attention to detail.

 Please contact for pricing and inquiries.